thangarajvimala-mac203/aws-multi-tenant-saas-terraform/README.md

 # AWS Multi-Tenant SaaS Platform Using Terraform

-## Project overview
+## Project Overview
-This project is about building a multi-tenant Saas platform using AWS and Terraform.
+This project is about building a multi-tenant SaaS platform using AWS and Terraform.
-The goal is to understand how real-world cloud infrastructure is designed, not just create resources.
+The goal is to understand how real-world cloud infrastructure is designed, not just creating resources.

-## What is multi-tenants?
+## What is Multi-Tenants?
 Multi-tenant architecture allows multiple customers(tenants) to use the same application while keeping their data isolated.

 Example: